 The guys I meet often stress about whether girls are attracted to them.
 And for good reason: We want to know when the women we approach are actually interested in us, and how much.
-That’s why recognizing the signs of attraction — which can be frustratingly, imperceptibly subtle — is absolutely crucial to successful dating.
+That’s why recognizing the signs of attraction — which can be frustrating, imperceptibly subtle — is absolutely crucial to successful dating.

 But attraction isn’t just about recognizing a single action.
-What you’re looking for is a pattern of actions delivered with a certain intention, rather than running down a mental checklist of signs in your head.
+What you’re looking for is an pattern of actions delivered with a certain intention, rather than running down a mental checklist of signs in your head.
 Instead, study the overall gestalt of her behavior.
 Study the nuanced, often subconscious signs of attraction as a whole.
 Appreciate the feeling of attraction created as it unfolds.

 You can begin to do this by isolating and understanding some of the most common components of attraction.
 Recognizing these signs will make you more comfortable, confident and excited about connecting with new people.

 Position of the Body

 There are few clearer signs of definite attraction than the position of the body.